autismuk/Font-Manager/README.md

 	str4:animate()

+and to stop it

+	str4:stop()

 There are stock animations (run main.lua in the Corona simulator !) and you can also make your own up, and customise the standard ones.
 The stock animations (currently) are wobble, scale, curve, iscale, icurve, jagged, zoomin and zoomout.
 There are demos of these on the FontDemo app at my github (both animated and static.)

-The pulse effect (see main.lua) is done by this code.
+The pulse effect (see main.lua) is done by this code - this is a 'programmed modifier'

 	function pulser(modifier, cPos, info)
 		local w = math.floor(info.elapsed/360) % info.length + 1 									-- every 360ms change character, creates a number 1 .. length